-Planned pathways: The College will be making greater investments in growing pre-health science through kinesiology and biology, with a plan to develop a track under business administration for students interested in sports management and a possible coaching track through the Division of education.
+Planned pathways: The College will be making greater investments in growing pre-health science through kinesiology and biology, with a plans underway to develop a track under in business administration for students interested in sports management and a possible coaching track through the Division of Education.

 Likewise, these three niche programs are excellent in quality, yet have been challenged in drawing a sustainable number of students choosing to major in them, which reflects a national trend in the study of languages at smaller liberal arts colleges.
 These areas of study will still be offered as minors.

 Planned pathways: Rather than offer these as major areas of study, qualified students interested in studying these areas would pursue them as Pike Scholar (specialized individual program) opportunities.
 The College is also exploring developing a minor in Spanish serving allied health and mission fields.
 A smaller cohort of faculty will oversee core language requirements.

 Please direct questions and comments to email@example.com.